BigfootDS/react-gamepad-utils/README.md

 ## Hey!

-This package does not currently do anything, I'm literally only making it public right now because I want to make sure I can compile and publish to NPM properly.
-Hang tight for actual functionality!
+This package does not currently do much, and should not be considered "stable".
+I'm literally only making it public right now because I want to make sure I can compile and publish to NPM properly.
+Hang tight for stability!

 ## Package Goals